From plan-cascade

-Implements Manus-style file-based planning for complex tasks.
-Creates task_plan.md, findings.md, and progress.md.
-Use when starting complex multi-step tasks, research projects, or any task requiring >5 tool calls.
-Now with automatic session recovery after /clear and optional Git worktree mode.
+Implements Manus-style file-based planning for complex tasks by creating task_plan.md, findings.md, and progress.md.
+Use for multi-step tasks, research projects, or >5 tool calls; adds session recovery and Git worktree mode.

 Before starting work, check for unsynced context from a previous session: